What Happens When You Don’t Close Your Pool For Winter?

 Yeah, so you know what we’re talking about.

-And though not a health risk in itself, the bacteria that feeds on the algae waste can add up quickly, which can cause gastrointestinal illnesses, rashes, swimmer’s ear and respiratory infections if you don’t properly clean.
+And though not a health risk in itself, the bacteria that feed on the algae waste can add up quickly, which can cause gastrointestinal illnesses, rashes, swimmer’s ear and respiratory infections if you don’t properly clean.

 Though your pool would have to be really bad to breed this bacteria, why risk it?